pbieberstein/Aquaponics-Monitoring/README.md

 - Set up Cron job to continually update database (see our way below)
 - Set up Cron job to start script at reboot (see our way below)

+## Modify
+>You can modify which pH, EC and Temperature values are acceptable inside the /scripts/monitor.py script.
+In the 'setup variables' section, simply insert the range of values you see as Stable or Unstable.

 ## Our Crontab Jobs